 Provides an overall view of how economic systems operate.
 Topics include aggregate production, income, and expenditures, fiscal and monetary policy, inflation and unemployment, and money and banking.
 Students gain an awareness of economic problems and analyze alternative solutions.
-Prerequisite: Any one of the following: A grade of C or better in MTH 0003 (Beginning Algebra), with study in MTH 0013 (Intermediate Algebra) or MTH 1003 (Technical Math) highly recommended; Enhanced ACT Math sub score of 17-18; or an ASSET score of 31 or above in Intermediate Algebra; or a Compass score of 25 or above in Intermediate Algebra.
+Prerequisite: Any one of the following: A grade of C or better in MTH 0003 (Beginning Algebra), with study in MTH 0013 (Intermediate Algebra) or MTH 1003 (Technical Math) highly recommended; or equivalent placement test score.
 (ACTS Equivalency Course ID - ECON 2103)